ka-horn/forest-fire-susceptibility-modelling/README.md

 ### Additional information
 This code is related to the preprint "Modelling Current and Future Forest Fire Susceptibility in north-east Germany" that can be found under https://doi.org/10.5194/egusphere-2024-1380.
-For further questions regarding data or code, please contact the main author Katharina Horn (k.horn@tu-berlin.de).
+For further questions regarding data or code, please refer to the related publication.